 How do you decide what classes to offer?

 since this is a voluntary group, all our class offerings depend on parents who volunteer to teach.
 If you have a class that you would like to teach, please let someone in the Executive committee know.
 The EC works on planning, scheduling, and organizing field trips and events.
 However, the EC is not a paid board.
-You will notice that the EC members are active volunteers who teach a number of classes we offer.
 If you are teaching a unit to your child that would be enhanced by group participation, then we encourage you to volunteer.

 How do you decide when activities are offered?

 The EC tries very hard to offer activities at various times.
 We know that everyone's schedule differs, so we keep that in mind when we schedule activities.
 Field trips and community service events are based on the available time slots provided by the specific organizations or places where we go.
 Family events are usually scheduled for evenings or on a Saturday.
 Specific classes are based on when the volunteer teacher can do the classes.
 When we do activities at CFC, we also need to co-ordinate with Phil Corzine and make sure that the times do not conflict with other activities.